 What is service of process?

-Service of process is notice that there is a lawsuit filed against the LLC or corporation.
+Process is the document that provides notice that there is a lawsuit filed against the individual or entity.
+Service of process is the delivery of that document.
 Usually, this involves serving the defendant with a document called a summons.
 The summons is often accompanied by a complaint.
-In the case of an LLC or corporation, the summons may be served on the registered agent.
-By serving process on the registered agent, the court obtains jurisdiction over the corporation or LLC.

 - Notice of garnishment proceedings against an employee